peopledoc/django-pimpmytheme/README.rst

 the pimpmytheme template loader will first look in this directory to load templates files.
 If not found, it will fallback on the django template loader

+NOTE
+====

+thanks to https://github.com/leotrouvtou for helping finding the project name